RED7734/Naruto-DnD/README.md

 ## Credits

-**Naruto D&D RPG**
+**Naruto D&D-style RPG**
 Created by **RED7734**

-A fan-made tabletop RPG inspired by the world of Naruto.
+A fan-made tabletop RPG inspired by the world of Naruto and DND.